lucasmanuelkohler/material/week03-01oct2018/brainstorm_modified.md

 #### **Application**

-The ChIRP-seq technology is a method of mapping _in vivo_ long noncoding RNA (lgnRNA) binding sites genome-wide.
-Thus, one can study the interaction between RNAs and the chromatine.
+The ChIRP-seq technology is a method of mapping _in vivo_ long noncoding RNA (lncRNA) binding sites genome-wide.
+Thus, one can study the interaction between RNAs and the chromatin.
 Just as ChIP-seq permits genome-wide explorations of DNA-proteins sequences, ChIRP-seq studies the "RNA interactome".

 #### Statistics
 - same as for ChIP-seq